alvina1997/PDF_Miner/README.md

 ### Instructions for Use:
 1. Replace `<repository-url>` with the actual URL of your GitHub repository.
 2. Save this content as `README.md` in your project directory before pushing it to GitHub.

-This README provides a comprehensive overview of your project, making it easy for others (and yourself) to understand how to use it in the future.
-If you need any further modifications or additions, feel free to ask!